Juan-Jones/blogsphere/content/blog/ways-to-make-money-online.md

 _Avg Earnings for Submitting Receipts:_ Varies from a few cents to several dollars per receipt.
 First, you'll need to find apps that pay money for receipts.
 Besides that, all you have to do is snap a photo.

-_Startup Cost:_ Minimal to none.
+_UpFront Cost:_ Minimal to none.
 Most receipt apps are free to download and use.
 However, some might require occasional purchases to unlock additional features or benefits within the app.

-_Level of Difficulty:_ Very low.
+_Degree of Difficulty:_ Very low.
 The process usually involves simply taking photos of your receipts using your smartphone's camera.
 It requires minimal effort and doesn't demand specialized skills.

 _Resources:_ A smartphone with a camera and access to the internet are the primary resources needed.
 Additionally, having various shopping receipts from your regular purchases is essential to start earning rewards or cash.